 Face to Face Meetings

 This should come after signing up with an SEO firm.
-You want the company to schedule an introductory meeting so you can discuss about your project in great detail before kick-off.
+You want the company to schedule an introductory meeting so you can discuss your project in great detail before kick-off.
 While a conference call can still work for this, a face to face meeting is more preferable as it gives you time to develop a better understanding of some of the things being discussed.

 Your point of contact may be highly skilled.
 But that’s no excuse to brush off all your suggestions.
 If anything, the SEO team assigned to you should be working with you throughout the process.
 You’re free to come up with suggestions, and the team assigned to handle your project will pick out what works and what doesn’t.
 They’ll then improve on it and offer even more suggestions with the aim of making your project a success.

-How to Become an SEO consultant in Singapore
+How to Become an SEO consultant in Singapore (in 8 Easy Steps)

 Learning SEO can be as complicated as hell.